sosodecx/Web-Dev-Bootcamp/README.md

 # Web-Dev-Bootcamp
 Lectures by Angela Yu
 Hi All, My name is Soseipirial Sunday Abere.
-I am currently taking Web Development Bootcamp on Udemy by Angela Yu.
+I am currently taking Web Development Bootcamp on Udemy by Angela Yu to refresh and Update my Web Development Skills.
 I created this account about 8 years ago but, I never had the chance to check it till now.
 My Lecturer says this is a great community where i can ask questions and learn from experienced programmers.
 So am here now!